H2Swine/flac/man/flac.md

 	picture count (like a thousand) even when the 16 MiB bound is met.

 **\--cuesheet**=*FILENAME*
-:	Import the given cuesheet file and store it in a CUESHEET metadata
+:	Import file *FILENAME* and store its content in a CUESHEET metadata
 	block.
-This option may only be used when encoding a single file.
+This option may only be used when encoding a single file, and only one CUESHEET block can exist; giving more \--cuesheet options will discard all but the last.
+A *warning* will be printed when \--cuesheet overwrites an existing CUESHEET upon re-encoding.
+	The content of the cuesheet file will be converted to the CUESHEET block's format, silently discarding other information (like most "CD-TEXT" content, including PERFORMER or COMPOSER data; ISRC is stored.
+For details, see the format specification section 8.7).
 	Each index point will get a seekpoint added to the SEEKTABLE, unless overridden by \--no-cued-seekpoints.